FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process/README.md

 not required it is encouraged in one form or another.
 Once the idea starts to be formalized into a concrete proposal, it should be submitted as a PR in the FEP repository.

-The PR should contain a single file based on the [template](../FEP-0000-template.md) named using the `FEP-0000-kebab-case-title.md` naming scheme.
+The PR should contain a a new directory based on the [template](../FEP-0000-template) named using the `FEP-0000-kebab-case-title` naming scheme.
+The directory must contain `README.md` file with the specification.
+If needed additional files like assets can be added to that directory.
 The author may adjust the template to the needs of the given FEP, for example adding more sections.
 However, sticking to the template is highly encouraged.

 All FEPs should start in the **Draft** stage.
 Within that stage, the author is free to make any changes to the proposal.
 However, they should be versioned (using 0.x version) and noted within